Create a MariaDB Data Source

 - Password: Enter the login password of the server where the target data source is located.

-- Key (Recommended): Connect through SSH Username and Key File.
+- Key (recommended): Connect with SSH Username and Key File.

 - SSH Username: Enter the login username of the server where the target data source is located.

 - Key File: Click Upload to upload the private key file, which is a key file without a suffix.
-If you have not created one yet, please refer to Generate SSH Tunnel Key File.
+If you have not created one yet, see Generate SSH Tunnel Key File.

 - Password: Enter the password set when the key file was generated.
-If you did not set a password during the key generation process, leave this field blank.
+If no password was set during key generation, leave this field blank.

-- Prompt Connection Successfully: Indicates that the SSH Tunnel has been established.
+- Connection Successfully: The SSH tunnel is established.

-- Host: Can be written as localhost (the data source is on the local machine) or the intranet IP of the host where the data source is located.
+- Host: Enter localhost if the data source is on the same host as the SSH server, or enter the internal IP address of the host where the data source is located.

 - Disaster Recovery: A MariaDB database deployed with a disaster recovery architecture, usually including one master node and one or more disaster recovery nodes.
-You can click the Add button below Host to enter multiple node addresses and ports.
+Click Add below Host to enter multiple node addresses and ports.

 - Read/Write Splitting: A MariaDB database deployed with a read-write separation architecture, usually including one write node (master node) and multiple read nodes (slave nodes).
-You can click the Add button below Host to enter multiple node addresses and ports.
+Click Add below Host to enter multiple node addresses and ports.

 DB Account The username of the data source.
 DB Password The password of the data source.
-Access Region Select the region closest to your data source location to effectively reduce network latency.
-Environment Choose according to the actual business purpose of the data source, as an environmental identifier for the data source.
-Default provides PROD and DEV environments, and supports you to create a custom environment.
+Access Region Select the region closest to the data source to help reduce network latency.
+Environment Choose an environment based on the business purpose of the data source.
+This environment identifies the data source.
+The default environments are PROD and DEV.
+Custom environments are supported.
+For details, see create a custom environment.

-Note: Under the organization mode, the database environment can also be applied to permission policy management, for example, the default Prod Admin role only supports access to data sources in the PROD environment and cannot access data sources in other environments.
-For more information, please refer to Manage Roles.Encryption Whether to use SSL encryption to access the data source (default on).
-If the data source enforces SSL encrypted connections, this switch must be turned on, otherwise the connection will fail.
+Note: Under organization mode, the database environment can also be applied to permission policy management.
+For example, the default Prod Admin role can access only data sources in the PROD environment and cannot access data sources in other environments.
+For more information, see Manage Roles.Encryption Choose whether NineData uses SSL encryption to access the data source (default: on).
+If the data source requires SSL-encrypted connections, enable this option; otherwise, the connection fails.

-Click the switch on the right to turn on or off encrypted transmission.
-Click the > to the left of Encryption to expand detailed configuration.- SSL Options: Supports the following two methods.
+Use the switch to enable or disable encrypted transmission.
+Click the > to the left of Encryption to expand detailed configuration.- SSL Options: Supports the following methods.

-- Require: Always use SSL to connect to the data source, if the server does not support this method or cannot establish an SSL connection for other reasons, the connection will fail.
+- Require: Always use SSL to connect to the data source.
+If the server does not support SSL or the SSL connection cannot be established for another reason, the connection fails.

 - SSL Cipher: Specify the SSL-Cipher encryption algorithm.

-- Verify Server Certificate (SSL CA): If the MariaDB server uses a certificate issued by a self-signed CA, you need to upload the root certificate of this CA here.
+- Verify Server Certificate (SSL CA): If the MariaDB server uses a certificate issued by a self-signed CA, upload the root certificate of the CA here.

-- Verify Server Identity (SSL Identify): Check to verify the server's name and IP address, etc., to ensure that you are connecting to the real MariaDB server and avoid man-in-the-middle attacks.
+- Verify Server Identity (SSL Identify): Verify the server name, IP address, and related identity information to make sure that the connection reaches the intended MariaDB server and to help prevent man-in-the-middle attacks.

-- Authenticate Client: If the MariaDB server requires the client to provide a certificate, you need to upload the client's certificate and key here, the MariaDB server will verify the information you uploaded to ensure the security of the connection.
+- Authenticate Client: If the MariaDB server requires a client certificate, upload the client certificate and key here.
+The MariaDB server verifies the uploaded information before accepting the connection.

-After all configurations are completed, click the Connection Test next to Create Datasource to test whether the data source can be accessed normally.
-If prompted with Connection Successfully, you can click Create Datasource to complete the addition of the data source.
-Otherwise, please recheck the connection settings until the connection test is successful.
+After you configure all parameters, click Connection Test next to Create Datasource to test connectivity.
+When Connection Successfully is displayed, click Create Datasource to create the data source.
+Otherwise, review the connection settings and run the test again.

-When adding a data source located in On-Premise/Other Cloud, you need to add the IP address of the NineData service to the database whitelist to allow NineData to provide services.
+When you add a data source located in On-Premise/Other Cloud, add the NineData service IP address to the database whitelist so NineData can access the database.

-New account: Log in to the database with the Root account and create an account for NineData access through the following command, and grant the corresponding permissions to the account.
+Create a new account: Sign in to the database as the root user, create an account for NineData access, and grant the required permissions.

 CREATE USER '<account name>'@'<NineData IP address>' IDENTIFIED BY '<access password>';